Jmmxp/CMPUT404-assignment-ajax/README.md

 Drawing on the canvas results in digits of pi being drawn, one by one, up to one thousand digits.
 It then wraps back around to the first digit of pi.

-Pressing C allows you to clear the canvas.
+Pressing 'c' allows you to clear the canvas.

 Collaboration
 =============================